codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

   * Randomly perturb one weight and see if it improves performance--if so, save the change
   * Very inefficient--requires multiple forward passes on a set of training cases just to update one weight.
 Backprop much better "by a factor of the number of weights in the network."
   * Could randomly perturb all the weights in parallel and correlate performance gain w/ weight changes, but not much better b/c requires lots of trials on each training case to "see" the effect of changing one weight through the noise created by changing all the others (FWC - reminds me of the Shapley optimization)
   * Better idea: randomly perturb the activities of the hidden units.
 Once we know how we want a hidden activity to change on a training case, we can compute how to change the weights.
+There are fewer activities than weights, but backprop still wins by a factor of the number of neurons.